 I went in August and loved it.
 The weather was pleasant for hiking, not overly hot thanks to the elevation.
 The landscape was lush and creeks flowed freely.
 The only downside is I didn’t see much wildlife or flowers.

 The summer months are the most crowded, between June and August, though you won’t feel overwhelmed by people on the trail.
 It’s still peaceful, even if highly trafficked.

-If you want to see flowers, I recommend visiting in May.
+If you want to see flowers, I recommend visiting in the summer.
 There are wildflowers in bloom that cover the mountains.
 It does get very cold here in the winter, so unless you’re a fan of chilly weather, avoid that time of the year.

 Know before you go

 Make sure to have a hiking jacket on that can keep you dry in case it rains.
 The weather is unpredictable.
 You’ll also want to have good hiking boots.

 The ranger station at the entrance puts on educational demonstrations throughout the day for free.
 They’re popular with children but adults are welcome to watch and learn as well.

 There are no trash bins or water fountains on the mountain so please take all your trash back out with you, and bring plenty of water.

 The main parking lot fills up early — by 7am usually — but there’s an overflow parking area and free shuttle service provided.
 There are restrooms at the shuttle site, so take advantage and use them before your hike.
 Dogs or pets are not allowed on the trail.